bcmpinc/StardewHack/CraftCounter/README.md

 ## Description
 Adds a counter to the description of crafting & cooking recipes telling how often it has been crafted/cooked.
 Useful for obtaining the craft/cook everything achievements.

+Note: a similar feature has been added to Stardew Valley in version 1.4.

 ## Dependencies
 This mod requires the following mods to be installed: